mi423cid02401403/Serrodyne/README.md

   staircase phase error 4x, and external-trigger start (`start_src="external"`).

-- **`Tunable_AOM_amplitude_multi_trigger_ratio_serrodyne_chirp.ipynb`** —
+- **`Test_tunability.ipynb`** —
-  same sweep structure, but `TONE_RATIOS`/`AMPLITUDE` become per-step arrays (`TONE_RATIOS_PER_STEP`, `AMPLITUDE_PER_STEP`), so each tone's weighting can vary across the sweep.
-Here the sweep goes `CHIRP_OFFSET_START_HZ = -230 MHz → CHIRP_OFFSET_STOP_HZ = +120 MHz`,
+  sweep goes `CHIRP_OFFSET_START_HZ = -230 MHz → CHIRP_OFFSET_STOP_HZ = +120 MHz`,
-  while `TRAP_OFFSET_HZ = 0 MHz` — i.e. the sweep no longer ends exactly
+  while `TRAP_OFFSET_HZ = 0 MHz` — i.e. the sweep doesn't end exactly
-  at the trap frequency.
+  at the trap frequency. `TONE_RATIOS`/`AMPLITUDE` are per-step arrays (`TONE_RATIOS_PER_STEP`, `AMPLITUDE_PER_STEP`), so each tone's weighting can vary across the sweep.
 Because only phase (not frequency) is carried continuously into the trap buffer, this produces a deliberate, instantaneous ~120 MHz frequency jump at the sweep→trap handoff (still phase-continuous, just not frequency-continuous) — accepted so the sweep can reach +120 MHz before switching to the 0 MHz trap tone. +120 MHz is the Doppler shift of the beam at the handoff/capture velocity, while 0 MHz (resonance) is right for a molecule that's essentially at rest in the trap.
-Also adds an automatic shrink-to-fit loop for envelope memory.

-- **`Test_tunability.ipynb`** — same sweep as "Tunable_AOM"
-  (−230 → +120 MHz, 0 MHz trap), plus a measured EOM
-  diffraction-efficiency calibration: each tone's drive amplitude is corrected by `get_correction_multiplier(freq)` (interpolated from measured data, extrapolated below −50 MHz, folded symmetrically onto positive offsets) so every tone gets equal diffracted power regardless of frequency, with `BASE_AMPLITUDE` auto-scaled down if that correction would exceed full DAC scale. **Best starting point for new work** — has all the timing/memory robustness of "Tunable_AOM" plus calibration.
+Includes an automatic shrink-to-fit loop for envelope memory, plus a measured EOM diffraction-efficiency calibration: each tone's drive amplitude is corrected by `get_correction_multiplier(freq)` (interpolated from measured data, extrapolated below −50 MHz, folded symmetrically onto positive offsets) so every tone gets equal diffracted power regardless of frequency, with `BASE_AMPLITUDE` auto-scaled down if that correction would exceed full DAC scale. **Best starting point for new work** — combines the timing/memory robustness of the earlier per-step sweep design with the calibration layer.

 ## 3. Key parameters (common across notebooks)